 . . .
 You have leadership responsibilities in a Messianic Jewish congregation.
 You have lots of questions, and need someone experienced and knowledgeable to advise you on issues you are facing.
 No one appropriate seems available.
 Who might help you?

 . . .You’ve been a Yeshua believer a long time, but, to tell the truth, your life is not working very well, prayer leaves you cold, most of your Bible is a closed book, and everything seems stale and "been-there, done-that."
 Who can help you revitalize your spiritual life and discover new possibilities?

 The diagram below summarizes some of the doctoral research of our Director, Rabbi Dr. Stuart Dauermann where he identified sixteen functions that rabbis perform, which used to be performed by priests and Levites in Old and New Testament days.
 The diagram is included here to stimulate your imagination, helping you identify areas where Dr. Dauermann might help you build or fortify some bridges in your own life.

 Use this link to make an appointment to talk with Rabbi Dauermann in a no cost, exploratory interview.
 There you any may also include a brief note to will help him prepare for your meeting.

 In the meantime, look at the diagram.
 Discover where and how we might help you.
-And in case you haven’t done so yet, click here.
+And in case you haven't done so yet, to make that appointment, click here.